northbright/samba.sh/README.md

     It'll create per-user data dir under data dir(e.g. `/data/samba/ppt` and `/data/samba/my`)
   * Bind interfaces
     * Run `ip addr` or `ip link` to determine which interfaces to bind
-    * Use comma as separator for multiple interfaces(e.g. interfaces="eno1 ens1f0").
+    * Use space as separator for multiple interfaces(e.g. interfaces="eno1 ens1f0").
   * User names and passwords(may be changed by `sudo smbpasswd -U <USER>` later)
   * Samba shares of users
   * Allowed ports of ufw firewall(default: `ssh samba`)